On Air Now

 Sometimes, the extrovert up front is singing someone else's words…

-Initially, Vince Clarke was the man behind the songs in Basildon's finest exponents of synth-pop.
-But he left in 1982 to find stardom with Erasure and Martin L. Gore stepped up to take over the duties.
+Initially, Vince Clarke was the man behind the songs in Basildon's finest exponents of synth-popm while frontman Dave Gahan delivered them.
+But when Clarke left in 1982 to find stardom with Erasure, Martin L. Gore stepped in to take over the duties.
 Critics thought the Mode would flop, but they went on to become one of the world's biggest alternative acts.

-Originally, drummer Nick Hodgson was the lyricist for the Chiefs, with our man Ricky Wilson singing the words.- the music was written by the group.
-He produced their wry slice-of-life stories until 2012 when he left to pursue a songwriting and production career.
+Originally, drummer Nick Hodgson was the lyricist for the Chiefs, with Ricky Wilson singing the words.- the music was written by the group.
+Hodgson produced their wry slice-of-life stories until 2012 when he left to pursue a songwriting and production career.

 Tom Chaplin may sing the songs, but pianist Tim Rice-Oxley composed them.